Thang Nguyen 555

 Opportunity cost, push/pull.
 To climb or not to.

-Push comes to shove, if turned around, would the men be sent to Kham Chi Hoa – our city jail per “America in Vietnam”, 41.4 per cent of people shared this appraisal about fear of reprisal.
+Push comes to shove, should we turn around, would the men be sent to Kham Chi Hoa – our city jail per “America in Vietnam”, 41.4 per cent of people shared this appraisal about fear of reprisal.

-The jail later was wide open at the change of the guards.
-Or worse, as in Killing -Field chapter e.g. beheaded for wearing glasses?!? so the government does not bother with feeding and reeducating (Hue 68).
+The jail later was wide open at the change of the guards on previous month in Da Nang, and soon in Saigon the next day.
+Or worse, as in subsequent Killing -Field next door e.g. beheaded for wearing glasses?!? so, the government does not bother with feeding and reeducating (Hue 68 was still on our mind).
 Not unfounded, since I grew up with episodes of Cambodia “cap duon” (beheading).
-I got goose bumps every time I passed the Cambodian embassy (confirmed when I took a trip later and saw skulls-exhibit at the village of Ba Chi.)
-Growing up eye-witnessing a monk-burning at that same intersection was enough.
+Goose bumps I felt every time I passed the Cambodian embassy (that fear was confirmed when years later I saw skulls-exhibit at the village of Ba Chi.)
+Growing up eye-witnessing a monk-burning at that same intersection was drama enough.

 Since I barely got my first beer for passing the SAT:” Mama, life has just begun”.

-What about the children and their later medical studies, given family high hopes and expectations.
-For others, like my other half-uncle in the Navy. to stay was to endure re-education, a price to reunite with his mom/brother – a train conductor – from up North.
+What about the children and their future medical studies (always family high hopes and pressures from the draft board).
+For others, like my other half-uncle in the Navy. to stay meant to endure re-education in hopes of reuniting with his mom/brother, a train conductor – from up North.

 Without embarkation papers at the Embassy was one thing.
-To leap on the barge on a civilian’s verbal get-out-of-jail card was another (Nixon’s nose grew longer in my vivid imagination).
+To leap on the barge on a meant-business stranger’s get-out-of-jail card was another (Nixon’s nose grew with his China card, promised bombing and funding aid on empty).

 Suddenly, a unanimous decision made itself, like a poker last draw.
-My brother-in-law tossed the car key to a bystander, the shirtless one who had made several passes (canh me) while we were frightened and frustrated with indecision.
+My brother-in-law tossed the car key to a bystander, that shirtless one in “xa lon’ (male sleepwear short) had made a few passes (canh me)..

 To this day, no one knows where the car is …

-and over the course of those 24 hours, not just key to the car, but key to the country got changed hands (2:30PM) “Infinity in the – empty – palm of your hand”.
-Our decent reached its bottom before rising.
+and over the course of 24 hours, not just key to the car, but key to the country that got changed hands (2:30PM) “Infinity in the – empty – palm of your hand”.

 No more time.
-The whole city was like a wet sponge that soaked up sweat and sulfur, blood and tears.
-Catholic paratroopers shot each other to avoid the doctrinally forbidden sin of suicide.
-Last say was cut short by the sound of self-inflicted shots.
+The whole city was a wet sponge that soaked up sweat and sulfur, blood and tears.
+Catholic paratroopers shot each other to bypass doctrinally forbidden sin (of suicide).
+No one had the last say, or if there were, it’s the sound of self-inflicted shots (one shot in front of the soon-to-be-taken-down statue of shoulder-to-shoulder soldiers and allies).

-Apprehension and anticipation, anxiety and anger all imploded (what had God wrought!).
-Like my friend, out of self-preservation, who jumped – we hopped (Thoa, this is for you in San Diego.
+Apprehension and anticipation, anxiety and anger all imploded.
+Like my friend who jumped – we hopped (Thoa, this is for you in San Diego.
 Who could see the future.)

-Then, more folks joined in, among them my math teachers.
-It struck me as odd that they had on slick tailored white shirts, for A/C air trip (all day we saw only soak-wet shirts) The genius twins looked so out of place, against the backdrop of blood-stained barge.
-Since I had never seen them outside of school setting, their squatting among us commoners – mandarin among the mass – signified a reversal of social order.
-A reality reset.
+We tried to calm ourselves behind the bunker’s wall which soon packed with next convoy load.
+As more joined in, I caught sight of my math teachers.
+It struck me as odd since they had on slick tailored white shirts, perhaps for an A/C airlift (all day we saw only soak-wet shirts) The genius looked quite out of place, against the backdrop of blood-stained barge.
+Since we had never seen each other outside of school setting, their squatting like mandarin among the mass – signified a real reversal and reset of social order.

-Oh, how society would remarkably improve if everyone behaved as fellow species on an inter-galactic travel i.e. long-haul civility (win/win) vs short-term cannibalism (zero sum).
+Oh, how society would remarkably improve if everyone behaved as fellow species on inter-galactic travel i.e. long-haul civility (win/win) vs short-term cannibalism (zero sum game).

 Our teachers – also northerner – were perhaps pondering: